Estate agent

 Employers

-Most estate agents work in independent, private estate agency practices.
-These companies can range in size from small one-branch agencies to larger companies with multiple offices.
+Most estate agents and estate agency practices operate in the private sector.
+Agencies range in size from small one-branch agencies to larger chains with multiple offices.

 The bigger agencies often have specialist divisions in commercial, rural, corporate or residential property, planning, surveying and property investment.

-You may be able to find a graduate recruitment scheme within an estate agency, although these are mainly within the larger firms which have many branches.
+You may be able to find graduate recruitment schemes with larger estate agencies, these are most likely to be within multi-branch firms.

 Competition for entry varies according to the state of the economy, particularly the property market.
 Finding vacancies in buoyant times is relatively easy, but positions may not always be advertised so you may need to make general enquiries on an informal basis.